One-Small-Thing/One-Small-Thing-FE/README.md

 ## Future Features

-- Inform the user if their answer was right or wrong in real time as they hit the submit button
+- Allow a user to select their location so that their actionable items are geo-specific.
-- Allow a user to search through laureates in a drop-down list to learn more about them
+- Add more dynamic actionable items to each news story for a user to take action.
-- Responsive design to allow for better UX/UI on tablets / mobile devices
+- Allow a user to save their actions and see what actions they have taken.

 ## Contributors (front-end)